EUDAT-Training/B2SHARE-Training/README.md

 ### Contact
 If you encounter any problems or have any remarks, please contact EUDAT through the website [contact form](https://eudat.eu/contact) or [request support](https://eudat.eu/support-request?service=B2SHARE) directly.

+B2SHARE is a service provided as part of the collaborative data infrastructure of the [EUDAT project](https://eudat.eu).